clevercamels/vet/Templates/cert_rabies.md

 [CLINIC ADDRESS]
 [CLINIC PHONE]

-*Use Courier New (or other monospaced font) in word processor for fields to aligne
+*Use in text editor, or use Courier New (or other monospaced font) in word processor for fields to align properly.